mariodarco/selfies/README.md

 ## Next Steps

 ***attr_reader_init*** and ***attr_accessor_init:***
-- Implement the possibility to pass defaults;
+- Implement the possibility to pass indefinite number of arguments;

 ***selfie:***
 - Find a suitable syntax that would allow to 'selfie' an instance method that has arguments;